Pattern-Projects/blender-ucd-project/README.md

 - Host a git repository on GitHub.
 Explained [here](https://help.github.com/en/articles/create-a-repo).
 - root folder contains README.md and index.html files
 - On GitHub repository settings page move to GitHub Pages section
 - Change source to master branch.
-(Or any desired brance)
+(Or any desired branch)
 - Provided link will be your projects home (index) page.

 The benefits of hosting your website on GitHub pages is that any pushed changes to your project will automatically update the website.
 Development branches can be created and merged to the master when complete.